 The Morgan Library & Museum

-The Morgan Library & Museum, formerly known as the Pierpont Morgan Library and currently referred to as the Morgan, is home to one of the world's ...
+Formerly known as the Pierpont Morgan Library and currently referred to as the Morgan, the research library, museum, and exhibition venue houses o...

 In November 1890, Santa Monica town trustees accepted a donation of 800 books, forming the foundation for what would grow into the Santa Monica Public Library.
 The library started in two rooms in the Bank of Santa Monica building located at Third Street and Oregon Avenue, now known as Santa Monica Boulevard.
 From these modest beginnings, the library has grown to five locations with roughly 400,000 volumes in its catalog.